 On December 18, 1991, the Chairman of the Council of Ministers (now it is the Government Prime Minister) issued Decision No. 409 /CT for establishing the Provisional Central Council of Non-State Enterprises on the basis of the unification of the Central Union of small scale handicraft and industry cooperatives and Vietnam Management Board of supplying and marketing cooperatives.
 On 30/10/1993, the first National Congress of Vietnam Cooperatives was conducted.
-The Congress has approved the Bylaw of the Central Council of Vietnam Cooperative Union - that it is an organization supporting, representing and protecting the interests and rights for cooperatives in the fields of small scale handicraft and industry, transportation, trading and services, construction and other non-agricultural occupations.
-The Bylaw of the Central Council of Vietnam Cooperative Union was approved by the Prime Minister in the Decision No. 582-TTg / QD dated December 1st, 1993.
+The Congress has approved the Bylaw of the Central Council of Vietnam Cooperative Union - that it is an organization supporting, representing and protecting the interests and rights for cooperatives, construction and other non-agricultural occupations.
+The Bylaw of the Central Council of Vietnam Cooperations.
+The Bylaw of the Central Council of Vietnam Cooperative Bylaw of the Central Council of Vietnam Cooperative Julion was approved by the Prime Minister in the Decision No. 582-TTg / QD dated December 1st, 1993.
 Up to now, the Bylaw of Vietnam Cooperative Alliance was approved by the Prime Minister in Decision 105 / QD-TTg dated 24 January 2017.